 When my mom finally let go and passed on, he helped my siblings and I make the arrangements, and accompanied me the funeral.
 Only later did I realize what that cost him.
 My mother had converted to Catholicism.
 For reasons buried in his own history, K. has an allergy to organized Christianity.
 Normally, he won't set foot in a church.
 However, he made an exception, so that he could be at my side, quietly offering me his love and his strength.

 A day or two after the funeral, I returned to California.
 I was seriously concerned that I might be fired.
 But K. and I both knew that our relationship had changed.
 A month later I came east for the winter holidays and then he and I drove cross-country together, in the first of what would become many journeys.
 We count our time together from the day we left Massachusetts and headed west.

 Good, decent men?
 I certainly found one, or rather, he found me.
 That was more than thirty years ago.
 He's proved himself again and again.
-A few years ago, when I had hip replacement surgery, the poor guy had to take on almost all the household responsibilities.
+Last Spring, when I had hip replacement surgery, the poor guy had to take on almost all the household responsibilities.
 He hardly complained.

 I must have really good karma, to have hooked up with this man.
 Other women apparently feel the same way I do about him – he's not particularly good looking but he never fails the charm members of the fairer sex.
 I almost feel embarrassed by my good fortune.

 Maybe that's why I have some trouble writing male characters who are self-centered, lazy, manipulative or cruel.
 I've heard so many tales of woe from my girlfriends – but it's hard for me to identify.